 - There is a 90-day mandatory waiting period after you serve the Complaint.
 Nothing can be done your case until that waiting period is completed.

 - After the waiting period is over, if you have all the necessary documents signed by you and your spouse, you may file a request for a divorce decree.

 - The waiting period to receive the decree back varies, because it is up the Court/Judge to sign it; you can wait more than 30 days just to get your decree.

-The process can be really straightforward, and, as you can see, is designed to allow people to Divorce without going to court at all.
+The process can be really straightforward, and, as you can see, is designed to allow people to Divorce without needing to go to court at all.
 The above example involves no property division.
 However, even if you have property to divide, you can still avoid court if you and your spouse can agree how to divide assets and debts.
 The document is called a Property Settlement Agreement (PSA), and is filed with your final paperwork seeking a divorce decree.
 The PSA can address any and all concerns, including child or spousal support, custody, and even how you elect to file your taxes.

 Northeast Philadelphia Divorce Attorney

 If you are looking for compassionate, focused, and experienced Divorce Attorney in Philadelphia, call us at (215) 673-7733 (Philadelphia Office).
 When you call us, you will reach an attorney, and our office number is answered by a real person 24-hours/day, 7 days a week.
 You may also reach us by email, and we will respond promptly.
 Our initial consultations are always free, and our rates are intentionally affordable.
 We are here to help you, so call today!